 What to expect at a Cytotec Induction

 A Cytotec induction will start in a very similar to way to any hospital induction.
 Many questions, a vaginal exam to see how favorable your cervix is.
 Pregnant women should also expect an IV to be placed with any induction as they are at an increased risk.
-BTW, I go over the ENTIRE admission and induction process in here.

-Keep in mind that cytotec is really a cervical ripening agent (meaning it softens your cervix and helps it to get to around 2-3 centimeters — likely given Pitocin (the synthetic of the naturally-occurring hormone oxytocin) afterwards for continued labor contractions).
+Keep in mind that Cytotec is really a cervical ripening agent (meaning it softens your cervix and helps it to get to around 2-3 centimeters — likely given Pitocin (the synthetic of the naturally-occurring hormone oxytocin) afterwards for continued labor contractions).
 There are a few other cervical ripening agents, but there isn’t too much of a significant difference between them.

 That doesn’t mean it can’t be painful.
 Many women end up asking for pain medication during the use of misoprostol.
 You can use a few methods for pain relief.

-Some doctors use misoprostol along with the use of a foley catheter that helps to open your cervix manually at the same time.
+Some doctors use misoprostol along with the use of a Foley catheter that helps to open your cervix manually at the same time.

-Misoprostil Guidelines
+Misoprostol Guidelines

 Oral Cytotec